Starmer announces axing of NHS England to ‘cut bureaucracy’ in health service

 “So, reforming it so it’s closer to its communities, tearing down the walls of Westminster, inviting the British people in as partners in the business of change.”

-The Government said work would begin “immediately” to return many of NHS England’s functions to the Department of Health and Social Care.
+The Government said work would begin “immediately” to return many of NHS England’s functions to the Department of Health and Social Care, “to put an end to the duplication resulting from two organisations doing the same job”.